 The Group is led and controlled by a Board comprising two Executive Directors and four independent Non-Executive Directors.

 Board meetings are held on a regular basis and no significant decision is made other than by the Directors.
 All Directors participate in the key areas of decision-making, including the appointment of new Directors.
-There is no separate Nomination Committee due to the current size of the Board.
 The Board receives timely information on all material aspects for the Group to enable it to discharge its duties.

 All Directors submit themselves for re-election at the Annual General Meeting at regular intervals.

-The Company has established a Remuneration Committee consisting of all Non-Executive Directors of the Board, chaired by the Non-Executive Chairman Martin Towers.
-The Committee is responsible for the consideration and approval of the terms of service, remuneration, bonuses, share options and other benefits of the other Directors.
+The Company has an established Remuneration Committee consisting of the Chairman and the Non-Executive Directors.
+The Chairman and Non-Executive Directors are responsible for the consideration and approval of terms of service, remuneration, bonuses, share-based incentives and other benefits of the Executive Directors.
 All decisions made are after giving due consideration to the size and nature of the business and the importance of retaining and motivating management.
-The Committee will meet at least once a year and at other times as appropriate.
+The Committee meets at least once a year and at other times as appropriate.

-The Company has established an Audit Committee consisting of all Non-Executive Directors of the Board, chaired by Stephen Davidson.
-The Committee is responsible for reviewing the scope and results of the audit, its cost effectiveness and the independence and objectivity of the auditors.
+The Company has established an Audit Committee comprising the Chairman and Non-Executive Directors who are responsible for reviewing the scope and results of the audit, its cost effectiveness and the independence and objectivity of the auditor.

 Relations with shareholders

-The Chief Executive and the Group Finance Director are the Company’s principle contact for investors, fund managers, the press and other interested parties.
+The Chief Executive and the Group Finance Director are the Company's principal contact for investors, fund managers, the press and other interested parties.
+The company meets regularly with its large investors and institutional shareholders who along with analysts are invited to meetings by the Company after the announcement of the Company's results.
+The Company conducts bi-annual investor roadshows in the UK.
 At the Annual General Meeting, investors are given the opportunity to question the entire Board.

 The Board acknowledges its responsibility for establishing and monitoring the Group’s systems of internal control.
 Although no system of internal control can provide absolute assurance against material misstatement or loss, the Group’s systems are designed to provide the Directors with reasonable assurance that problems are identified on a timely basis and dealt with appropriately.